gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - there will be a question on this on the final

 #### Intro
-- ways to determien if a system is stable
+- ways to determine if a system is stable
 - if the system is unstable, transient respone and steady state are irrelevant
 - all the other criteria don't matter so stability is the first thing you check

 #### Stability and Natural Reponse
-- for LTI systems, total resposne of system is c(t) = c<sub>forced</sub>(t) + c<sub>natural</sub>(t)
+- for LTI systems, total response of system is c(t) = c<sub>forced</sub>(t) + c<sub>natural</sub>(t)
-- stable if natural resposne goes to 0 as t approaches inf
+1. stable if natural resposne goes to 0 as t approaches inf
-- unstable if it gets unboudned
+2. unstable if it gets unboudned
-- marginally stable if natural respone either decays or grows (stays constant or oscillates with fixed amplitude)
+3. marginally stable if natural respone either decays or grows (stays constant or oscillates with fixed amplitude)

 #### Bounded Input Bounded Output
+- so you don't need to isolate forced and natural
-- if any bounded input produces an unbounded output (even just one) then the system is unstable
+1. if any bounded input produces an unbounded output (even just one) then the system is unstable
-- if every bounded input produces bounded output then it is stable
+2. if every bounded input produces bounded output then it is stable

 #### Stability and Poles
 - stable if all poles strictly in left half plane (negative exponentials/complex, decaying amplitude)